SysKitTeam/docs-point/releases/cloud/point-2024-05-09-release-note.md

   * [To find out more on how to resolve the detected vulnerability, read the related Security & Compliance report article](../../governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md)

 ## Improvements & Bug Fixes

 * **Improvements made to Provisioning!**
   * **When creating or editing provisioning templates** admins can now add security groups and mail-enabled security groups in the Additional Site Collection Admins section.
   * **The SharePoint Site Provisioning template** now includes the option to Select a Language from the dropdown menu of available languages.
+    * **Please note!** After the upgrade, a message requesting you to edit the template shows next to the existing SharePoint Site provisioning templates.
+Under Manage, find the Edit Template action and verify that the correct language is selected.
+Continue to the last step and click the Update Template button to complete the update and remove the displayed warning message.
   * **Fixed an issue** where the provisioning template dialog didn't correctly display previously selected governance policies.

 * **Improved the display** of used storage data for each workspace to reflect the most accurate data.